 An alternate approach to this can be to outsource data extraction entirely, but this has its own drawbacks since it incurs a high recurring cost, and you may not want to share all your crucial business documents with a third-party provider.

 All in all, manual extraction is not just time-consuming, but it is an inaccurate and expensive endeavor as well.
 Another time-and-cost effective solution is using an enterprise-grade data extraction tool, such as Astera ReportMiner, and automate the PDF data extraction process.
-Such tools reduce the manual effort involved in the extraction process, speed up data availability, and ensure data accuracy.
+Using such tools to extract data reduces the manual effort involved in the extraction process, speeds up data availability, and ensures data accuracy.

 Keeping the challenges of manual data extraction in mind, a desirable solution for businesses is to be able to parse all kinds of PDF documents with minimum human intervention, through third-party tools.
-Here’s how these tools can help your businesses:
+Here’s how a PDF data extraction software can help your businesses:

-- You can create and configure rules and formulas to be used to extract the data from PDF files.
+- You can create and configure rules and formulas to be used to automatically extract data from PDF to Excel.
 This reduces the time needed to search and copy/rekey the required information manually.

-- You can convert images into text through the use of OCR engines without having to type the data again manually.
+- You can extract data from images into text through the use of built-in OCR engines without having to type the data again manually.
 This reduces the probability of typos and other errors during extraction.

 - You can automate the entire extraction pipeline and run it on a batch of PDF files to get all desired information in one go.
 This improves business efficiency and ensures that the data is available as and when needed.